Giffy/AI_Coursera-DeepLearningSpecialization/Course1_Other/README.md

      Use units with a non-linear activation function, such as tanh Compute the cross entropy loss
      Implement forward and backward propagation

+## Week 4 assignment (part 1 of 2)

+### Building your Deep Neural Network: Step by Step

+    In this notebook, you will implement all the functions required to build a deep neural network.
+    In the next assignment, you will use these functions to build a deep neural network for image classification.

+After this assignment you will be able to:

+    Use non-linear units like ReLU to improve your model Build a deeper neural network (with more than 1 hidden layer) Implement an easy-to-use neural network class

+## Week 4 assignment (part 2 of 2)

+### Deep Neural Network for Image Classification: Application

+When you finish this, you will have finished the last programming assignment of Week 4, and also the last programming assignment of this course!

+You will use use the functions you'd implemented in the previous assignment to build a deep network, and apply it to cat vs non-cat classification.
+Hopefully, you will see an improvement in accuracy relative to your previous logistic regression implementation.

+After this assignment you will be able to:

+    Build and apply a deep neural network to supervised learning.